awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 **To set up an HTTP subdomain for handling open and click links**

 1. If you have not already done so, create a subdomain to use for open and click tracking links\.
-We recommend that you create a subdomain that is dedicated specifically to handling these links\.
+We recommend that you create a subdomain that is specifically dedicated to handling these links\.

-1. Verify the subdomain you created in step 1 for use with Amazon SES\.
+1. Verify the subdomain for use with Amazon SES\.
 For more information, see [Verifying Domains in Amazon SES](verify-domains.md)\.

-1. Modify the DNS record for the subdomain you created in step 1\.
-In the DNS record, add a new CNAME record to refer to the appropriate tracking domain for the AWS Region in which you are using Amazon SES\.
-The following table contains a list of tracking domains for the AWS Regions in which Amazon SES is available\.
+1. Modify the DNS record for the subdomain\.
+In the DNS record, add a new `CNAME` record that redirects requests to the Amazon SES tracking domain\.
+The address that you redirect to depends on the AWS Region that you use Amazon SES in\.
+The following table contains a list of tracking domains for the AWS Regions where Amazon SES is available\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html)
 **Note**
 Depending on your web hosting provider, it may take several minutes for the changes you make to the subdomain's DNS record to take effect\.
 Your web hosting provider or IT organization can provide additional information about these delays\.

 ### Option 2: Configuring an HTTPS Domain<a name="configure-custom-open-click-domain-https"></a>

-If you plan to use an HTTPS subdomain for handling open and click links, you must perform some additional steps, beyond [those required for setting up an HTTP domain](#configure-custom-open-click-domain-http)\.
+If you plan to use an HTTPS domain for handling open and click links, you must perform some additional steps, beyond [those required for setting up an HTTP domain](#configure-custom-open-click-domain-http)\.

 **To set up an HTTPS subdomain for handling open and click links**

 1. Create a subdomain to use for open and click tracking links\.
-We recommend that you create a subdomain that is dedicated specifically to handling these links\.
+We recommend that you create a subdomain that is specifically dedicated to handling these links\.

-1. Verify the subdomain you created in step 1 for use with Amazon SES\.
+1. Verify the subdomain for use with Amazon SES\.
 For more information, see [Verifying Domains in Amazon SES](verify-domains.md)\.

 1. Create a new account with a Content Delivery Network \(CDN\), such as [Amazon CloudFront](https://aws.amazon.com/cloudfront)\.

-1. Configure the CDN to redirect requests to the appropriate tracking domain for the AWS Region in which you are using Amazon SES\.
-The following table contains a list of tracking domains for the AWS Regions in which Amazon SES is available\.
+1. Configure the CDN to redirect requests to the Amazon SES tracking domain\.
+The address that you redirect to depends on the AWS Region that you use Amazon SES in\.
+The following table contains a list of tracking domains for the AWS Regions where Amazon SES is available\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html)

 1. If you use Amazon CloudFront as your CDN, complete the following procedures:

-   1. On the **CloudFront Distributations** page, choose the distribution that corresponds with your CDN\.
+   1. On the **CloudFront Distributions** page, choose the distribution that corresponds with your CDN\.

    1. On the **Behaviors** tab, choose the default behavior, and then choose **Edit**\.